 The Saint Kentigern Trust Board is very pleased to announce the appointment of Mr Russell Brooke as the new Principal of Saint Kentigern College.

-Mr Brooke has been Principal of ACG Parnell College for the last three years and was the unanimous choice of the Trust Board.
+Mr Brooke was the Principal of ACG Parnell College over the last three years and was the unanimous choice of the Trust Board.
 Chairman of the Board, Dr John Kernohan says, ‘Following an extensive selection process, we were delighted to appoint someone whose experience in education is so well-suited to leading the College today, and into the future.

 ‘Mr Brooke impressed the whole Board with his genuine alignment with our Saint Kentigern values.
 He has a proven commitment to creating a positive environment that allows all students to thrive and encourages excellence across all aspects of school life.’